 Chenzhou Hunan, China Travel Guide

 Chenzhou Beihu Airport (CNX) is the main domestic airport serving the city.
-It connects Chenzhou to various cities across China.
-Airlines operating from Chenzhou Beihu Airport include major Chinese companies like China Southern Airlines, Air China, China Eastern Airlines, and Hainan Airlines.
+It joins Chenzhou to various cities across China.
+Airlines operating from Chenzhou Beihu Airport include major Chinese carriers like China Southern Airlines, Air China, China Eastern Airlines, and Hainan Airlines.
 These airlines offer typical domestic routes connecting Chenzhou to other significant Chinese cities like Beijing, Shanghai, Guangzhou, Shenzhen, and Chengdu, allowing for convenient transfers from international flights.

 Popular international gateways include Guangzhou Baiyun (CAN), Shanghai Pudong (PVG), Beijing Capital (PEK), and Changsha Huanghua (CSX), the most proximate major international airport to Chenzhou.